 The waistcoat has six buttons, with only five to button.
 The bottom button is placed on the cutaway part so that it cannot possibly be fastened.
 The waistcoat has notch lapels and four welted pockets.
 The back is made in the same dark grey lining that the rest of the suit in lined in.
 There is a strap across the back for slight adjustments.

 The shirt is white with a faint broken grey stripe and has a spread collar, a front placket and double cuffs with rounded corners.
 The tie is a navy silk knit, the kind with a square bottom.
 Knitted silk ties are usually too casual or sporty for a worsted suit, but this is a very sporty suit, and thus the knitted tie goes well with it.
 Bond wears a folded white linen handkerchief in his breast pocket.

 Bond wears two different pairs of black shoes with this suit.
-Most visible are a pair of black two-eyelet derby shoes, but Bond also wears a pair of black slip-on short ankle boots with elastic side gores.
+Most visible are a pair of black two-eyelet derby shoes, but Bond also wears a pair of black slip-on demi boots with elastic side gores.
 Bond bridges the gap between his light grey suit and black shoes with dark grey socks, providing a transition between the two.